joaquim-verges/Helium/README.md

 }
 ```

-The only custom logic needed is the data to display and the list item view that binds it, the rest is handled for you.
+You just need to write how to get the data and the list item view that displays it, the rest is handled for you.

-These implementations come with a variety of customization options to use them direcly, or include them as subcomponents of your own components.
+These implementations come with a variety of customization options to use them directly, or include them as subcomponents of your own components.

 ## Apps